-- Notification to Applicants Invited for Interviews: TBD
+- Notification to Applicants for Interviews: August 2022

-In establishing the fellowships, the Berrys' goal was "to benefit humanity through advancing and expanding the understanding of children's health and disease in both the clinical and basic medical sciences."
-That goal is continued through the ongoing Berry Foundation's generous gift to the School of Medicine to support this fellowship program annually.
-The fellowships aim "to enhance research which utilizes the most advanced technologies and methodologies available to improve the health and wellness of children, including the latest opportunities in molecular and genetic medicine."
+In establishing the fellowships, the Berrys' goal was "...to benefit humanity through advancing and expanding the understanding of children's health and disease in both the clinical and basic medical sciences."
+That goal is supported through the Berry Foundation's generous, ongoing gift to the School of Medicine to support this fellowship.
+The fellowships aims "...to enhance research which utilizes the most advanced technologies and methodologies available to improve the health and wellness of children, including the latest opportunities in molecular and genetic medicine."

-The Berrys wanted to support hardworking and talented individuals who are eager for the challenge of improvement in children's health at any stage -basic, translational or clinical research.
-The fields from which fellows may be selected include, but are not limited to: developmental biology, biochemistry, pharmacology, neurobiology, neurology, neonatalmedicine, genetics, obstetrics/gynecology, pediatrics, psychiatry, and dermatology.
-The Berry Postdoctoral Fellowship Committee holds one selection meeting per year, in addition to regular quarterly luncheons with fellows.
+The Berrys wanted to support hardworking and talented individuals eager for the challenge of improvement of children's health at any stage -- basic, translational, or clinical research.
+The fields from which fellows may be selected include, but are not limited to, developmental biology, biochemistry, pharmacology, neurobiology, neurology, neonatalmedicine, genetics, obstetrics/gynecology, pediatrics, psychiatry, and dermatology.
+The committee holds one selection meeting per year, in addition to regular quarterly luncheons with fellows.

-Applications are accepted from individuals interested in pursuing post-residency or postdoctoral training in the clinical or basic medical sciences aimed at advancing and expanding our understanding of children's health and disease as defined in the broadest sense, under the mentorship of a faculty member at the Stanford University School of Medicine.
+Applications are accepted from individuals interested in pursuing post-residency or postdoctoral training in the clinical or basic medical sciences aimed at advancing and expanding understanding of children's health and disease as defined in the broadest sense, under the mentorship of a faculty member at the SoM.

-- The applicant must be appointed as a postdoctoral scholar at the Stanford University School of Medicine at the time the award begins.
-If the applicant is not an appointed postdoctoral scholar at the time of the application deadline, additional documents must be submitted with the application (see application checklist below).
-Instructors and Research Associates may not apply.
+- Applicants must be postdocs at the SoM at the time the award begins.
+If applicant is not a postdoc at the time of the deadline, additional documents are required.
+Instructors and Research Associates ineligible.

-- Applicants must also hold an M.D., Ph.D. and/or a DVM/VMD degree(s); selection preference will be given to physician scientists.
+- Applicants must hold an MD, PhD, and/or a DVM/VMD degree(s); preference given to physician scientists.

-- The faculty mentor/sponsor must be appointed in the School of Medicine.
-Acting, consulting and courtesy appointees are not eligible.
+- The faculty mentor/sponsor must be appointed in the SoM.
+Acting, consulting, and courtesy appointees ineligible.

 - Foreign scholars may have J-1 or F-1 OPT (receiving stipends), or H1B visas (receiving the award as salary).
 Citizenship is not a selection factor.